The Drama League Directors Project

 Applications - How To Apply Questions

-All of our applications require your legal name, address, telephone number, and email address.
-In addition, you’ll be asked to provide your pronouns, a headshot or professional photo of yourself, your professional website, a URL link to samples of your directing work (either photos or videos), and two professional references (just their names and contact infomation, not letters from them).
-You will also submit a number of short essays answering various questions related to your directing.
-For the Directing Residencies, which develop new works, you’ll also need to upload work samples of the script, and have the permission from the author to apply.
+All of our applications require your legal name, pronouns, address, telephone number, email address, a headshot or professional photo of yourself, your professional website, a URL link to samples of your directing work (either photos or videos), and two professional references (just their names and contact information, not letters from them).
+You’ll be asked to list directing credits, assistant/associate credits if you have them, and if you wish, other kinds of examples of your directing work.

 What are we looking for?
 Authentic, creative people with a clear and exciting point of view on the world.
 We’re looking for directors with a desire to make even better art in the future.
-Almost all of our applications ask you to tell us about the way you direct, and what the needs you have that we can help with.
+Almost all of our applications ask you to tell us about the way you direct, and what needs you have that we can help with.
 Although our applications do not ask for an “artist statement” (we reject the field’s desire to force artists into boxes), the advice in this article is terrific for guiding an approach to our application in general.

-To us, your Directorial Practice should tell us why you are a director in the first place.
-It can be your history, or your influences, or a discussion of work you are drawn to, techniques you’ve employed in your work, what makes you want to direct…and (hopefully, and most importantly) why are you unique from everyone else applying.
-Essentially, we hope you’ll tell us what makes you YOU, as a director.
 Your Directorial Process, on the other hand, is HOW you direct, the actual process of preparation and execution you use when directing a play, musical, film, or other live performance.
 Some things that you might want to discuss here are how you read the text, how you take notes on it and prepare, how you approach research, how you execute the process of rehearsal, or production meetings, or casting, or previews, etc. Directorial Practice is who you are; Directorial Process is how you do it.
 Speak from the heart, and speak about yourself…we understand these are difficult questions (that’s why we ask them!), and we look forward to learning about you through what you choose to share with us.

 Applications - Other Questions

 Generally, we begin to review applications in January and end sometime in April.
-All programs follow different processes during this time, so some begin as late as March.
+All programs follow different processes during this time, so some begin deliberating as late as March.
 All applicants in programs are notified no later than late April.

 Drama League Stage Directing Fellowship